jverzani/CalculusWithJuliaNotes.jl/quarto/README-quarto.md

 * deprecate .jmd files
 * deprecate need to make "pluto friendly"
 DONE? * do something with JSXGraph
-* figure out why PlotlyLight doesn't work
+DONE * figure out why PlotlyLight doesn't work XXX hacky!
 * move to not use CalculusWithJulia.WeaveSupport
 DONE * use an include file not the "hack" in jmd2qmd
 * modify sympy's show method